pnearing/bluetoothScreenLock/README.md

 - RSSI stays below the threshold for `grace_period_sec`, or
 - The device is not seen for `stale_after_sec + unseen_grace_sec` (i.e., after RSSI becomes stale, wait extra time before locking).

+### Device matching (MAC vs name)

+- __Preferred__: select a device by its __MAC address__.
+This is exact and avoids false positives.
+- __Fallback__: if no MAC is configured but a __device name__ is set, the app uses __exact name equality__ (case-insensitive).
+Substring matches are no longer used.
+- When name-only matching is active, the tray shows a warning: it is less secure and may be spoofed.
+Please configure a MAC when possible.

+Notes:
+- If `device_mac` is set, name is ignored for matching.
+- Some phones randomize advertising MACs; pairing or selecting the device from the scanner can help stabilize identification.

 ## Autostart and startup delay

 - Enable/disable autostart from Settings.
 This manages `~/.config/autostart/bluetooth-screen-lock.desktop` for your user.